dustinpfister/blog_posts/_posts/threejs-examples-clock-basic.md

 ## 1 - This is a threejs example

-This is a post on a three.js example of a basic analog clock using threejs and a little additional javaScript code on top of the use of this librray.
+This is a post on a three.js example of a basic analog clock using threejs and a little additional javaScript code on top of the use of this library.
 This is not a getting started post on threejs, canvas, or javaScript in general so I assume that you have at least some background with these topics.
+I will however be going over at least a few basic points when it comes to things that you should know, or refresh on a little before getting into reading the rest of this post.

 ### 1.1 - version numbers matter